zhawjtran/data_analytics/README.md

 # Data Analytics

-Repository of the Data Analytics module at ZHAW.
+Repository of the Data Analytics module at ZHAW

 > ℹ️ **NOTICE:** Please note that the weekly material will always be available shortly before the course starts.